Last Updated on May 4, 2021 by HostingandOther

-Secondly, either John Appleby does not know, or he is misleading people by saying that innovation comes seamlessly, and there is minimal disruption.
+Secondly, either John Appleby does not know or is misleading people by saying that innovation comes seamlessly, and there is minimal disruption.
 Reports from the field indicate that HANA is one of the most high maintenance databases that customers have.
 This is because, again, HANA is still developing as a product.

-Third, HANA has nothing to do with, and will never have anything to do with Big Data, unless SAP changes HANA’s pricing.
+Third, HANA has nothing to do with and will never have anything to do with Big Data unless SAP changes HANA’s pricing.
 HANA is the most expensive database that one can purchase, and it is priced by GB.
 It is also not a NoSQL design or Hadoop design, so it is the wrong database for large amounts of unstructured data.
-IoT is not a thing SAP is doing very much of, this is covered in the article, Why SAP’s Leonardo seems so Fake.
+IoT is not a thing SAP is doing very much of.
+This is covered in the article, Why SAP’s Leonardo seems so Fake.
 Also, a database does not need to be specially designed for IoT.
-And this falls into a common thread on the part of biased entities; they only declare that SAP “has” something, but does not evaluate if that something is worth using.
+And this falls into a common thread on the part of biased entities; they only declare that SAP “has” something but does not evaluate if that something is worth using.
 And these biased entities seek to influence decision makers and often do.
-No matter there is so much wasted money in IT!
+No matter, there is so much wasted money in IT!

 False Information About Oracle

 “Oracle 12c has been out for 2 years and is only now even supported for SAP applications, and very few innovations have come even since Oracle 11g.

 What this means is that HANA enables a new class of business application to be developed.
 In S/4HANA Logistics, SAP achieve over a 70% data reduction by removing redundancy.
 What happens if we now mix in spatial awareness of product and customers, how might we enable predictive maintenance and ensure stock is proactively in the right place?